gvwilson/fiction/santas/index.md

 And—

 "That looks like a pyramid,"
-a small part of Finner's brain<span class="sidenote">Not the part that evolved to keep him out of predators—pyramids weren't really its concern.</span> told the rest of him.
+a small part of Finner's brain<span class="note">Not the part that evolved to keep him out of predators—pyramids weren't really its concern.</span> told the rest of him.

 The second santa got to her feet and brushed sand off her uniform,